checkgpu/farm/README.md

   "pull" downloads+overrides latest farm without restarting.
   "exit" exits farm after doing pull.

-//Eth
+//Eth (optional)
-ETHADDR - Idle GPUs will mine eth using trex. (mutually exclusive with MINERCMD) MINERCMD - Full commandline of your custom miner (must support specifying GPUs by index) '/usr/bin/minerbz -w 0x0 -p ethstratum+tcp://eth.flexpool.io:4444 stratum+tcp://usw-eth.hiveon.net:4444 -r name' MINERCMDGPUINDEX - Commandline option to select miners by GPU index (default is "-g")
+ETHADDR - Idle GPUs will mine eth using trex. (mutually exclusive with MINERCMD) MINERCMD - Full commandline of your custom miner (must support specifying GPUs by index) '/usr/bin/minerbz -w 0x0 -p ethstratum+tcp://eth.flexpool.io:4444 stratum+tcp://usw-eth.hiveon.net:4444 -r name' MINERCMDGPUINDEX - Commandline option to select miners by GPU index (default is "-g") (make sure not to set -g on MINERCMD)
 ```

-So to run for example minerbz in custom configuration, you set it up like that instead of passing ETHADDR
-MINERCMDGPUINDEX can be ignored if the miner supports selecting GPU by index using -g

 ## Misc
 Farm allows you to harvest yields from your metal, whether you have a few systems lying around untapped or operate at fullscale.